CDI analysis using a command-line script#

 vlc cdi-3d-slices.mp4

-The full documentation for the command-line scripts can be obtained by using the help keyword from the command-line, e.g.:
+The full documentation for the command-line scripts can be obtained by using the --help command-line option, e.g.:

 For more information, please read the online documentation on CDI scripts